School of Medicine UG Student Support System

 Students lacking confidence in their mathematical ability or having difficulty with any mathematical or statistical aspect of the course are encouraged to visit the University’s Mathematics Support Centre, a place where students from all Schools can get one-to-one help with any mathematics-based problem.
 The Centre is in the Hebdomadar’s block next to the entrance to Quad (75 North Street).

 Nightline is a confidential and anonymous listening and information service run by students and for students every night of term time.
-Nightline is open from 8pm until 7am with both a male and female volunteer on duty.
+Nightline is open from 8pm until 7am.
+They aim to have volunteers of different gender identities on shift each night, so that at any time during the call you can ask to be passed onto the other volunteer if that would make you more comfortable.
 Callers to the service will be listened to without being judged and no one will try to tell you what to do.
 They provide a space for students to talk and the time to decide a course of action.
 All calls are made in complete confidence, it is not necessary to disclose a name.